-The annual Awards Night is held in in the evening, usually on the last Tuesday of the school year, and attended by students in Years 3-6.
+The annual Awards Night is held in in the evening, usually in the last week of the school year, and attended by students in Years 3-6.
 At this ceremony, the School and House Captains are thanked, and the Captains for the following year announced.
 In addition, prizes for Years 3-6 are awarded.

 All Year 3-6 parents are invited to this Assembly and asked to RSVP.
-(Tickets may be limited, subject to ongoing COVID-19 restrictions.)